 • If you have a larger hand and don’t want it to feel squished on the cutting board, the Messermeister and the MAC should give you the most clearance.
 The handles are long and the width of the blades should keep your knuckles from banging the countertop.
 (Actually, the Global will work equally well in this regard, it’s pretty roomy.)

 • For pure beauty, the Global and Shun would be hard to beat.
 The Global is designed in high-tech modern, the Shun in classic contemporary.
 The Wusthof also, with it’s curved handle, has some extra swish.
 (And rest assured, there’s no sacrifice of looks for performance on any of these knives.)

 • If you love tradition, or know you want a knife with a classic look and feel that will never go out of style, the Henckels is your man.
 It is the closest to a vintage chef knife.

 • Finally, if you crave sharposity, if you’re aching to get your tired chef hands on one of the meanest slicing-and-dicing machines on the planet—go with the MAC.
 You will not be disappointed.
 (And, as a more elegant second, consider the Messermeister.)

 Six up, six down!
-As you can see, there are a lot of wonderful chef knives out there.
-Hopefully this short list has given you a taste of the possibilities.
+As you can see, there are a lot of wonderful knives out there.
+Hopefully this short list of best chef knives has given you a taste of the possibilities.
 Remember, stay with quality brands—there’s no free lunch—and stay with what feels and works best for you.
 It’s your body.
 It’s your kitchen.
 Have fun cooking!
 (And don’t forget to read my article How to Buy a Great Chef Knife for more background.)